michelemonaco96/counter/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-I encourage you to contribute to this project, by suggesting for example some styles improvements, refactoring of my code (which may not be great, I am still at my first experiences with programming!) or by adding some functionalities to my counter, which is indeed very basic.
+I encourage you to contribute to this project, by suggesting for example some style improvements, refactoring of my code (which may not be great, I am still at my first experiences with programming!) or by adding some functionalities to my counter, which is indeed very basic.
 <br />
 **Any contribution is highly appreciated!**